Saturday, November 21, 2015

 Verification

-Verification is a process.
+Verification Verification is a process.
 It uses objective evidence to confirm that specified requirements have been met.
 Whenever specified requirements have been met, a verified status is achieved.
 There are many ways to verify that requirements have been met.
+For example you could inspect something, you could do tests, you could carry out alternative calculations, or you could examine documents before you issue them....

 Validation

+Validation Validation is a process.
+It uses objective evidence to confirm that the requirements which define an intended use or application have been met.
+Whenever all requirements have been met, a validated status is established.
 Validation can be carried out under realistic use conditions or within a simulated use environment.
 There are several ways to confirm that the requirements which define an intended use or application have been met.
-For example you could do tests, you could carry out alternative calculations, or you could examine documents before you issue them.
+For example you could do tests, you could carry out alternative calculations, or you could...

 Traceability

-A traceability system records and follows the trail as products, parts, materials, and services come from suppliers and are processed and ultimately distributed as final products and services.
+Traceability Traceability is the ability to identify and trace the history, distribution, location, and application of products, parts, materials, and services.
+A traceability system records and follows the trail as products, parts, materials, and services come from suppliers and are processed and ultimately distributed as final products and services...

 Top management

-The term top management normally refers to the people at the top of an organization.
+Top management The term top management normally refers to the people at the top of an organization.
 It refers to the people who provide resources and delegate authority and who coordinate, direct, and control organizations.
+However, if the scope of a management system covers only part of an organization, then the term top management refers, instead, to the people who direct and control that part of the organization...

 System

-A system is defined as a set of interrelated or interacting elements.
+System A system is defined as a set of interrelated or interacting elements.
 A management system is one type of system.
-It is a set of interrelated or interacting elements that organizations use to formulate policies and objectives and to establish the processes that are needed to ensure that policies are followed and objectives are achieved.
+It is a set of interrelated or interacting elements that organizations use to formulate policies and objectives and to establish the processes that are needed to ensure that policies are followed and objectives are achieved....

 Supplier

-A supplier is a person or an organization that provides products or services.
+Supplier A supplier is a person or an organization that provides products or services.
 Suppliers can be either internal or external to an organization.
 Internal suppliers provide products or services to people within their own organization while external suppliers provide products or services to other organizations.
+Examples of suppliers include organizations and people who produce, distribute, or market products, provide services, or publish information.
+While ISO still includes a definition for this term, the new ISO 9001 2015 ...

 Strategy